adamheins/xcp/README.md

 A command line tool to cut, copy, and paste files.

 ## Installation
-To get the `xcp` command, install using pip:
+To get the `xcp` command, install using pip.
+Note that only Python 3 is supported.
 ```
 pip install xcp-tool
 ```